 For how you reacted, which last a lot longer than that temporary relief from reactions.
-Narcissists live with that inner shame on a daily basis, why they must project onto others, gain the reaction, blame them for reacting thus removing the shame from themselves, yet it’s only a temporary fix.
+Narcissists live with that inner shame on a daily basis, why narcissist project onto others, to gain the reaction, so the narcissist can blame others for reacting thus removing the shame from themselves, yet it’s only a temporary fix.

 Don’t feel guilty when you feel angry, just process that anger the right way.

 They can not fix who they are, you can not fix who they are.
 You can, however, fix how you feel, for a far happier more full filling life for you.
 You are now learning to take back control of your own mindset.

 Anger is a normal emotion and serves us to defend ourselves by.

 - A shield to deflect the pain and avoid the true cause of the emotions.

 - A sense of our own control of a situation when we feel powerless.

 - It was more comfortable to focus on the past and others wrongdoings towards us than heal ourselves from the pain we went through.